Rasheedat Ajibade: International career

 In February 2018, Ajibade alongside Joy Jegede, Osarenoma Igbinovia and 18 other players were selected by head coach, Thomas Dennerby to represent Nigeria at the inaugural edition of WAFU Cup in Côte d'Ivoire.
 In the second group game of the regional tournament, Ajibade scored a hat-trick to take Nigeria to the semi-finals with a game left.

 Ajibade was part of the 2018 African Nations Championship Nigeria women's national football team where she won the tournament alongside the team.
 She captained the Super Falcons for the first time in a 1-0 friendly victory over Slovenian club, Olimpija Lubijana in Vienna, Austria.

-On 24 May 2019, Ajibade was called up to the Nigeria squad for the 2019 FIFA Women's World Cup.

-Ajibade was called up to the Nigeria squad for the 2022 Women's Africa Cup of Nations.
+On 24 May 2019, Ajibade was part of the Nigerian team to play the 2019 FIFA Women's World Cup.
+She also played for the 2022 Women's Africa Cup of Nations.

 On 16 June 2023, she was included in the 23-player Nigerian squad for the FIFA Women's World Cup 2023.
 During the Olympic qualifiers for the Paris 2024 Olympics, Ajibade scored a crucial penalty for the Super Falcons in their match against South Africa.
-This victory secured Nigeria's qualification for the competition, which begins in July 2024.
+This victory secured Nigeria's qualification for the competition, which began in July 2024.

 Ajibade was called up to the Nigeria squad for the 2024 Summer Olympics.

 Ajibade captained the Nigerian team at the 2024 Women's Africa Cup of Nations.
-On 26th July 2025, they won the tournament after a 3-2 victory over hosts Morocco.
+On 26 July 2025, they won the tournament after a 3-2 victory over hosts Morocco.
 She was named Player of the Tournament.